strzeluk/pianoroll-frontend-challenge/README.md

 To run this projekt localy you have to:

 1. Install node.js (and npm if you don't have it)
-2. Clone projekt from my git
+2. Clone project from my git
 3. Run npm install
 4. Run npm run dev